 The great thing about the calculator is that once you’ve created it, the user takes over.
 The customers insert their information and automatically receive results that help them solve a problem, or make a decision.
 Calculators are therefore a great way for people to identify a solution without talking to anyone!

-The countdown and calendar can count down to something special: it can be a company anniversary, spring, summer, Christmas, or whatever milestone your company is about to encounter.
+The countdown and calendar can be used something in special ways: it can be a company anniversary, spring, summer, Christmas, or whatever milestone your company is about to encounter.
 It can even be as simple as sales.
 It works like this, every hour, or every day until the countdown ends, your leads can go and open a box to find out if he/she win a discount or a prize.

 The countdown and hourly surprise make great lead generators because people are very attracted to calendars with surprises and countdowns that create excitement for a big event.
 It’s easy to get people to opt-in to feed their curiosity and for the chance to win something.